- Department Overview

 McDuffie, Everett E., MD | Clinical Assistant Professor

-Ordway, Gregory A., PhD | Adjunct Faculty
+Ordway, Gregory A., PhD | Adjunct Faculty, Professor, Biomedical Sciences

 Patel, Rakesh, MD | Clinical Assistant Professor

-Our Psychiatry Residency Program and Clerkship programs are greatly extended by our Clinical and Adjunct Faculty that includes over 50 members of the medical community as well as faculty of other medical and basic science departments.
+Our Psychiatry Residency Program and Clerkship programs are greatly enhanced by our Clinical and Adjunct Faculty that includes over 50 members of the medical community as well as faculty of other medical and basic science departments.